Muhammadasif1986/Typescript-45-Assignment/README.md

-My Frist project 45 Question Assignment
+My Frist project from Governor sindh IT Classes 45 Question Assignment